SiddharthMathurDeveloper/Networking/Notes.md

 ***Wireless access point very modern wireless access point supports Wi-Fi 6 the Wi-Fi network or a wireless network is essentially a hub in the air.
 We are sharing the air***

 ## Hub :
 - Hub does is once again it simply repeats the signal without understanding what's going on.

+- - It works at what's called Layer 1

 - So it doesn't understand the frames that it receives or the information that it receives.
 It simply amplifies it.